Campus Area Bus Service: History

 In 1998, the university began to heavily invest in bus service, raising its budget from $1 million to $2.5 million.
 A traffic study that year determined that adequate parking could never be built.
 The university found that investing in transit is cheaper than building garages.
 It raised parking fees for the main campus and used the funds to purchase additional buses and expand service hours (from 29,000 to 83,000).
+CABS began offering fixed route overnight as well as weekend service as part of these changes.
 Ridership subsequently increased from 1.2 million in 1998 to 2.3 million in 1999.

 In 2009, CABS buses were equipped with GPS devices, giving passengers real-time arrival times for the bus system.

 In 2012, the university gave parking operations to a private contractor.
 The move cut off the bus system's revenue stream, so the university moved to fund the service from its endowment.

+In 2013, the Wexner Medical Center's Patient Courtesy Shuttle system was transferred to Transportation & Traffic Management, the organization that oversees CABS.
+This allowed the integration of PCS drivers into one seniority system, and ensured the availability of additional drivers in the event of illness, expansion of service, etc. The Patient Courtesy Shuttle service began overnight service as part of this transition, providing door to door rides for late night staff as well as visitors and patients of the hospital.

 On November 23, 2018, a bus carrying Ohio State University Wexner Medical Center employees was hit by a truck at an intersection resulting in at least 17 injuries.
 The truck driver was determined to be at fault.
 Following the incident, the university stated it would add more buses at peak times on the route to reduce overcrowding and that it was purchasing additional buses.

+The COVID-19 outbreak in 2020, along with ongoing construction projects on Central and West Campus, led to a reorganization of routes and service times for transit operations.
+Increased bus frequency was initially required after students were permitted to return to campus but required to follow social distancing guidelines.
+Fixed route overnight service was replaced by a fully on-demand system utilizing shuttle buses which allow greater flexibility along with Medical Center Patient Courtesy Shuttle services.